-Susan Krauss Whitbourne, Ph.D at the University of Massachusetts Amherst whose research focuses on personality and cognitive processes throughout adulthood, wrote the whole article for Psychology Today explaining that vacations aren’t just a luxury, they’re important for your health.
+Susan Krauss Whitbourne, Ph.D. at the University of Massachusetts Amherst whose research focuses on personality and cognitive processes throughout adulthood, wrote the whole article for Psychology Today explaining that vacations aren’t just a luxury, they’re important for your health.

 How do you picture your perfect vacation?
 Laying on the beach in the Bahamas?
 Partying in Barcelona?
 Finding inner peace in Bali?
 Or just exploring all the cool places in your native town?
 No matter the scenario, the golden rule remains the same: While on holiday, the last thing you want to worry about is money.

-Good vacation needs some preparation.
+A good vacation needs some preparation.
 In this article, we’re sharing tips for saving for a holiday–to ensure that it won’t cause any trouble in your personal or family budget.

 How much should you save for your vacation?

 According to a CIT Bank research, about 25 percent of Americans save 5 to 10 percent of their monthly income for vacations.
 One-third set aside less than 5 percent of their income for vacations, and more than a third don’t save at all.
-But the “right” answer doesn’t exist because everything depends on your holiday plan– whether you go on a solo holiday or with partner/family, take domestic or international flight, and many other factors, like the generation you belong to.
-VRBO survey reports that Baby boomers’ average cost of vacation is $7800 while Gen Z and Millennials spend appr. $4500.
+But the “right” answer doesn’t exist because everything depends on your holiday plan– whether you go on a solo holiday or with a partner/family, take a domestic or international flight, and many other factors, like the generation you belong to.
+VRBO survey reports that Baby boomers’ average cost of a vacation is $7800 while Gen Z and Millennials spend appr. $4500.

 #1 Decide on your target savings goal

 It’s not about guessing and pulling the random number in the air.
 You can reach the travel agent so they book flights, hotels, and activities for you.
 In this case, your vacation budget is pretty much determined.
-But if you carry everything by yourself, you need to do plenty of research on Google, Reddit, Airbnb, Booking, TripAdvisor and make calculations in advance.
+But if you carry everything by yourself, you need to do plenty of research on Google, Reddit, Airbnb, Booking, and TripAdvisor and make calculations in advance.
 What to pay attention to?